transcend-io/encrypt-web-streams/README.md

 #### JS API

 - `init(): Promise<InitOutput>` — asynchronously loads the Wasm module (Node.js build auto-initializes)
-- `createEncryptStream(key, iv, additionalData?)` — returns a `TransformStream` encrypting each chunk
+- `createEncryptStream(key, iv, options?)` — returns a `TransformStream` that encrypts each chunk
-- `createDecryptStream(key, iv, additionalData?)` — returns a `TransformStream` decrypting and verifying each chunk
+- `createDecryptStream(key, iv, options?)` — returns a `TransformStream` that decrypts and verifies each chunk

 ### Streaming Usage